A Sad Farewell to Monica Fairall

-To the family May the God of comfort help you during this difficult time and may the love of those around you help you through the days ahead.
-Deepest sympathy.
+May the God of comfort help you during this difficult time and may the love of those around you help you through the days ahead.

 Well, I'm particularly sad because we didn't hear anything of this until my husband 'tuned' into Nancy Richards today - 26th June.
 The country puts on sackcloth & ashes for the demise of a rather misguided young man who died in USA, but nothing said about an 'icon' in our midst!
 Such an optimist, and such dulcet tones when on radio - she will be sorely missed.
 Sincere condolences to her husband & family.
 Hamba Gahle.